sg893052/sonic-buildimage/manageability/mgmt-framework/Telemetry_Subscribe_RPC.md

 Server should reject the Subscribe request with INVALID_ARGUMENT status code if it receives ON_CHANGE subscription request for unsupported paths.

+**Note:** Not all applications are supporting ON_CHANGE subscription in this release.
+Supported paths are listed in [Telemetry_Subscribe_Paths.md](https://github.com/BRCM-SONIC/sonic_doc_private/blob/master/manageability/mgmt-framework/Telemetry_Subscribe_Paths.md).

 ### 1.2.3 SAMPLE subscription